 Just like the DLP security policy exceptions, this figure must be kept at a minimum in order to avoid incidents of the breach.

-With the dangers of data loss and breaches growing, a fine-tuned DLP security policy is one of the foolproof mechanisms that help you to avoid sustaining financial and reputational damages from intentional malicious threats, system malfunctions, and unintentional human errors.
+With the dangers of data loss and breaches growing, a fine-tuned data loss prevention policy is one of the foolproof mechanisms that help you to avoid sustaining financial and reputational damages from intentional malicious threats, system malfunctions, and unintentional human errors.
 Thus, you need to adopt data loss prevention best practices from this article.